Who Are We?

 The Lynching Sites Project is part of a growing network of people who want the whole and accurate truth to be told about the history of Shelby County.
 We believe that we can heal and grow in understanding when we face openly the history of racial violence in our community.

-In this work we join with the national effort of Bryan Stevenson and and the Equal Justice Initiative (eji.org) to memorialize over 4,000 known lynchings in our country between 1877 and 1950.
+In this work, we join with the national effort of Bryan Stevenson and the Equal Justice Initiative to memorialize over 4,000 known lynchings in our country between 1877 and 1950.

-To create a new legacy of racial equality and justice by shining the light of truth on lynchings in Shelby County, Tennessee.
+To create a new legacy of racial equality and justice by turning the light of truth on lynchings in Shelby County, Tennessee.

 The Lynching Sites Project of Memphis collaborates with others to cultivate courageous conversations and programs that uncover the whole truth of racial terror and violence and change the narrative in Shelby County, leading to understanding, compassion, and healing, while working toward racial equality and justice.